Arka Gdynia: Fans

 Arka is one of the most supported clubs in Poland, drawing in support from mostly across Pomerania.
 Outside the Tricity, Arka has fan-clubs in all major cities and towns in the region, such as Tczew, Wejherowo, Braniewo and Kościerzyna for example, as well as fan-clubs in places further away such as Zakopane and Lublin Voivodeship, and even two fan-clubs in Germany set up by expatriate Arka fans, in Oberhausen and Stuttgart.

 The fans have an alliance with fans of Cracovia and Lech Poznań, and the three are known as "The Great Triad" (Wielka Triada).
-Fans of Lechia Gdańsk, Śląsk Wrocław and Wisła Kraków also share a friendship called "The Three Kings of Great Cities" (Trzej Królowie Wielkich Miast) and any match between the two alliances is a considered a big rivalry.
+Formerly, fans of Lechia Gdańsk, Śląsk Wrocław and Wisła Kraków also shared a friendship called "The Three Kings of Big Cities" (Trzej Królowie Wielkich Miast) and any match between the two alliances was considered a big rivalry.
+The alliance was dissolved in 2016, with Wisła Kraków turning hostile to Lechia Gdańsk and Śląsk Wrocław, and the fans of Wisła founding another alliance with Widzew Łódź, Ruch Chorzów and Elana Toruń, called WRWE, after the initials of its members.
+The only members who still are friends are Lechia Gdańsk and Śląsk Wrocław.

 Arka fans maintain alliances with several other fans aside from Cracovia and Lech, many of them lasting now for decades: fans of Zagłębie Lubin (since 1983), Gwardia Koszalin (since 1989), and KSZO Ostrowiec Świętokrzyski (since 2004) are all considered good friends.
 The friendship with Polonia Bytom fans dates back to 1974, and is one of the longest friendships in supporter history which has survived to date.

 The greatest rival or Arka is Lechia Gdańsk, a team with whom they contest the so-called Tricity Derby or Pomeranian Derby.
 Fans of both teams remain venomously hostile and since the early 1970s the history of games between Arka and Lechia is marked by riots and violence.
 Relations with another Gdynia football team Bałtyk Gdynia used to be friendly until the 1980s, when they turned hostile.
 Due to Bałtyk's successive relegations and their declining numbers of fans this rivalry is now of lesser importance.